FAQ for undergraduate students

 I'm having trouble registering for courses/labs.

-Please contact bioadmin@uvic.ca if you are still unable to waitlist yourself in a BIOL course.
+Please contact biology.reghelp@uvic.ca if you are having trouble registering in a BIOL course.

-I want to get some experience working in a research lab?
+How can I get experience working in a research lab?

-- Faculty of Science Undergraduate Research Award (SURA): a research-work term in a research lab. for more information, see terms of reference and application.
+- Faculty of Science Undergraduate Research Award (SURA) and Faculty of Science Emerging Researcher Award (SERA): a research-work term in a research lab. for more information and the terms of reference for each award, see our undergraduate research index.

 - Workstudy program: gain experience during the Fall and Spring term working in a teaching or research lab.